react-analyzer/react-annotation/README.md

 ## Disclaimer

 This project is not affiliated with Meta Corporation or [facebook/react](https://github.com/facebook/react) project or team, nor is it endorsed or sponsored by them.

+This project is and will continue to maintain that 90% of the code is written by humans.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.